The world of pianos – especially digital pianos – can be very confusing and overwhelming, not only for beginners but also for seasoned musicians!

 Unlike classic digital pianos, these instruments come with a whole world of built-in sounds, rhythms, songs, effects, and recording features.

-As a result, their control panels are often cluttered with buttons and dials, and also with displays to improve the user experience.
+As a result, their control panels are often cluttered with buttons, dials, and displays/touchscreens to improve the user experience.

 - Roland RD-2000 | Review